All About Subway and Streetcar Operators

 - Commuter Train Operator

 - Monorail Operator

 - Combined Rail Operator

-New jobs are being produced at a rate of 4.1% which is lower than average.
-The Bureau of Labor Statistics predicts 500 new jobs for Subway and Streetcar Operators by 2026.
-The BLS estimates 1,300 yearly job openings in this field per year.
+In the United States, there were 12,800 jobs for Subway or Streetcar Operator in 2016.
+New jobs are being produced at a rate of 4.7% which is below the national average.
+The Bureau of Labor Statistics predicts 600 new jobs for Subway or Streetcar Operator by 2026.
+The BLS estimates 1,300 yearly job openings in this field.

 |State||Annual Mean Salary|

 What Tools & Technology do Subway and Streetcar Operators Use?